drbean/edit/jeffreykuo/Send_thermal_pad.md

 ^43^ In this study, the tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.

-Incorporation of an *h*-BN particle in silicone rubber also reduced the tensile strength of silicone rubber, from 2.099 MPa to 1.648 MPa, and elongation of silicone rubber, from 737% to 657%.
-Addition of 10 phr MQ resin slightly enhanced the tensile property, from 1.648 MPa to 1.659 MPa.
-Further addition of MQ resin (20 and 30 phr) even exceed the tensile value of the neat silicone rubber/*h*-BN composite, as shown in Figure 12 (a), however, its value is reduced compared with silicone composite with addition of 10 phr MQ resin.
-In composites, structure showed increment trends of elongation at break, due to the good interfacial reaction between filler and matrix.
-Addition of MQ resin also reduced the hardness properties both of silicone rubber and silicone rubber/*h*-BN composites.
+Incorporation of *h*-BN particles in silicone rubber also reduced tensile strength and elongation, from 2.099 MPa to 1.648 MPa, and 737% to 657%, respectively.
+Addition of 10 phr MQ resin then slightly enhanced tensile strength, up from 1.648 MPa to 1.659 MPa.
+Further addition of MQ resin (20 and 30 phr) even exceeded the tensile value of the neat silicone rubber/*h*-BN composite, as shown in Figure 11 (a).
+However, these values are reduced compared with the silicone composite with the addition of just 10 phr MQ resin.
+In the composites, structure showed an incremental trend in elongation at break, due to the good interfacial reaction between filler and matrix.
+Addition of MQ resin also reduced the hardness properties both of the silicone rubber and silicone rubber/*h*-BN composites.

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\Tensile